algonquindesign-grads/2021/_students/stephanson-julianna.md

 first_name: "Julianna"
 last_name: "Stephanson"
 headshot_alt: |
   The headshot of Julianna Stephanson.
-It depicts
+It depicts a person with mid-length brown hair making a neutral expression at the camera, whilst wearing a grey sweater.
 ation_word: "Imagination"
 keywords:
   - "Continuous Learner"